njtierney/validateHOT/paper/paper.md

 # Summary

-validateHOT is a package that provides functions to both validate a validation/holdout task and run market simulations for results obtained a (adaptive) choice-based conjoint analysis and MaxDiff using [Sawtooth Software](https://sawtoothsoftware.com/).
-Having valid data is essential to predict future choice behavior.
+validateHOT is a package that provides functions to both validate a validation/holdout task and run market simulations for results obtained in a (adaptive) choice-based conjoint analysis (hereafter ACBC and CBC, respectively) and maximum difference scaling (hereafter MaxDiff) using [Sawtooth Software](https://sawtoothsoftware.com/).
+The ultimate goal of preference measurement techniques such as (A)CBC or MaxDiff is to predict future behavior [@green1990].
+Therefore, it is essential for both academics and practitioners to ensure that the collected data is valid and can also predict outside tasks.
+The easiest way to test this is to include so-called holdout or validation task [@Orme2015].
+Despite the important role of validation tasks, most of the conjoint studies done in practice do not include them [@yang2018], which is unsatisfactory, given the fact that the model is used to estimate market shares which is the basis for relevant marketing decisions.

-dfsdfdjf
+validateHOT combines both validation and market simulation in one package. validateHOT's advantages are the following: a) it helps you to decide which is the best model to proceed by validating it, b) it runs relevant market simulations that help to find the right product combinations, and finally, c) it is open source tool for function that are usually implemented in Sawtooth Software and are ofen a black-box for researchers and practitioners.

 # Statement of need

 # Overview and features